About Caroline Elementary

-The Caroline Elementary School is located in the town of Caroline on 20 acres on route 79 just west of the village of Slaterville Springs.
-Construction began in the fall of 1958 and 360 children occupied the building for the first time in the fall of 1959.
+Caroline Elementary School is located on 20 acres in the town of Caroline on Route 79, just west of the Village of Slaterville Springs.
+Construction of the school began in the fall of 1958 and 360 children occupied the building for the first time in the fall of 1959.
 An addition was built in 1967.

-The region is entirely outside the boundaries of the City of Ithaca and includes portions of the towns of Ithaca, Dryden and Caroline.
-The district includes the hamlets of Slaterville Springs, Caroline Center, Caroline, Varna and Brooktondale.
-Other commonly referred to regions in the district include the Bethel Grove, Eastern Heights, Snyder Hill, Ellis Hollow, Bald Hill and Buffalo Hill areas.
+The region is entirely outside the boundaries of the City of Ithaca and includes portions of the towns of Ithaca, Dryden, and Caroline.
+The district includes the hamlets of Slaterville Springs, Caroline Center, Caroline, Varna, and Brooktondale.
+Other commonly referred to regions in the district include Bethel Grove, Eastern Heights, Snyder Hill, Ellis Hollow, Bald Hill, and Buffalo Hill.
 The school is unusual in that almost every student is a bus rider.

 Caroline Elementary is a school that strives to include all children and help all students be successful.